 When it comes to knives, the Swiss Army brand is probably the most recognizable in the world.
 Even people who never use knives are familiar with the Swiss Army.

 The Victorinox Swiss Army Fibrox Pro Slicing Knife is most definitely worthy of the Swiss Army name and reputation.
 The Fibrox Pro isn’t priced in the bargain bucket, but anybody who spends time in the kitchen knows that a great knife is always worth it.
-All around and value wise, it’s the best brisket knife on the market.
+All around and value wise, it’s definitely one of the best brisket knife options on the market.

 It’s 12 inches long with a narrow shape and rounded end.
 The design is lightweight and well balanced.
 You won’t have to worry about shredding fibers with the sharp, precise Granton blade.
 Smaller, thinner, and more uniform brisket slices are made very easily with this knife.

 Ergonomics wise, the Swiss Army kitted it out with an easy to grip handle that’s also non-slip, even when it’s wet.
 The blade is made of a high-carbon stainless steel, which can sharpened easily when the time comes.

 The old saying you get what you pay for couldn’t be truer here.
 Even then, it’s a reasonable price point for an outstanding knife.
 The best part is, that Victorinox backs this knife with a lifetime warranty.